 - 1/2 tsp freshly ground black pepper

-- 1 1/4 cup basmati rice
+- 1 1/4 cups basmati rice

 - 2 1/2 cups water or vegetable stock

-- In a large dutch oven or stock pot, heat oil over medium heat.
+- In a large dutch oven or stockpot, heat oil over medium heat.
 Puree onion in a blender until smooth, and add to heated oil.
 Let simmer to reduce down and release all the liquid.
 I like to add a pinch of the salt here, to continue layering in the flavor.
 It will cook for about 8-10 minutes total until "paste-like".
-Stir occasionally – some browning is ok!
+Stir occasionally, some browning is ok!

-- Add the rice and stir to coat with the tomato mixture.
-Pour in the water or stock, stir to combine.
-Cover and let simmer for 30-40 minutes until rice is cooked through.
+- Pour in the water or stock, stir to combine.
+Cover and let slowly simmer for 30-40 minutes until rice is cooked through.
 You'll want to stir it 1-2 times during the cooking process, but not too much so the rice continues to steam.